Ang-dot/neo-x-hack-coiny/README.md

 To get started with Ka-Ching:
 1. Clone the repository.
-2. Follow the setup instructions in the [Installation Guide](#).
-3. Set up your wallet using our AI Agent-Powered Wallet Creation feature with a single prompt.
+2. Set up your wallet using our AI Agent-Powered Wallet Creation feature with a single prompt.
-4. Explore features like on-chain notifications, customized security, and fraud detection.
+3. Explore features like on-chain notifications, customized security, and fraud detection.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>